For Marketing Learners Globally

 Competitors

 The name of the game in marketing is differentiation.
 Can the organisation offer benefits that are better than those offered by competitors?
 Does the business have a unique selling point (USP)?
 Competitor analysis and monitoring is crucial if an organisation is to maintain or improve its position within the market.
-If a business is unaware of its competitor's activities they will find it very difficult to “beat” them.
-The market can move very quickly whether that is a change in trading conditions, consumer behaviour or technological developments.
+If a business is unaware of its competitor's activities they will find it very difficult to “beat” their competitors.
+The market can move very quickly for example through a change in trading conditions, consumer behaviour or technological developments.
 As a business it is important to examine competitors' responses to these changes so that you can maximise the impact of your response.